opendocsg/opendoc-sensor-data-exchange/Onboarding Guide/Create project.md

 ![Image not Available](/assets/Fig99h.png)

-  - Project belong to team members will receive a notification email when project expired, user may extend the project period before it get suspended.
+  - Project belong to team members will receive a notification email when project expired, user may extend the **project duration** period before it get suspended.

 ![Image not Available](/assets/Fig99d.png)